MrKaszeba19/PapajLang/README.md

 ## How to use it

 ### Console application
-- Execute a command **rpn** with a quoted RPN expression (e.g. `rpn "2 3 + 4 *"`).
+- Execute a command **rpn** with a quoted PS expression (e.g. `rpn "2 3 + 4 *"`).
 More info about expressions in `rpn expression` and `rpn operands`.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).
 - If you need help, you can type `rpn help`.
-- If you want to parse an RPN script file, then execute `rpn parse FILENAME`.
+- If you want to parse an PS script file, then execute `rpn parse FILENAME`.
+If you want to include some input parameters that would be laid on the stack when script begins, then provide them after the FILENAME delimited by space, e.g. `rpn parse FILENAME param1 param2 param3`.
+All these params are treated as PS expressions.
+For example `rpn parse script.rpn 2 3 4` executes script.rpn with input parameters of `2 3 4` being laid on the stack.
 - If you want to run a REPL of PapajScript, then execute `rpn repl`.

 **Flags are actually removed and won't be available in the next releases, from 0.4.1 onwards**

 ### GUI Application
 - Open an app executable.
-- In order to compute an RPN expression, just type it in the upper text box and click the "Count it!"-button.
+- In order to compute an PS expression, just type it in the upper text box and click the "Count it!"-button.
 The result appears in the result box below.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).

 ## PapajScript and its features:

 ### About the language
 **PapajScript** (PS) is an interpreted language being used in RPN Calculator.
 It has been developed while working on RPN Calculator.
 The PS's code aims to be compact and easily appendable.
 Its structure is based mostly on Reverse Polish Notation (with a handful of exceptions), which uses a stack when computing values.
 Therefore all the operations are being done on the stack.
-The PS's semi-stack is an extended version of a classic stack, as we can get an indirect access to the the entities not being on the top of the semi-stack and we can programme it like this semi-stack can simulate the behavior of a queue.
+The PS's semi-stack is an extended version of a classic stack, as we can get an indirect access to the entities not being on the top of the semi-stack and we can programme it like this semi-stack can simulate the behavior of a queue.
 The entities are put on the stack and may be used from the semi-stack, however we can also store them in the named variables.
 Everything comes around the semi-stack and the entities.
-The entities may be numbers, text strings, logical expressions or functions.
+The entities may be numbers, text strings, logical expressions, functions or exceptions.
-The future enhancements of the language include an introduction of objects, better file management and vector entities.
+The future enhancements of the language include an introduction of objects, better file management and array entities.

 ### Available constant numerical values:
 - e.g. 2*π -> 2 PI *